 That means Rogers is part of the team from the beginning of the project.
 For a modern telecom system, there are not only the raceways and pathways for the fibre to consider, but also wi-fi antennas or repeaters and boosters for wireless signals.
 What’s more, developers both need to consider the needs of today and future proof buildings for tomorrow.

-Proper planning for telecom infrastructure from the beginning helps ensure that projects stay on schedule (and thus stay on budget).
+Construction solutions from Rogers Business, and proper planning for telecom infrastructure from the beginning helps ensure that projects stay on schedule (and thus stay on budget).